Spain-Balearic Islands Flag

 None of the roads have been cordoned off so there's no need to nip in the back in by the back via a colourful floral display.
 It's almost as if there's nothing going on here?

-There isn't, you see, so that's where the similarity with Alicante ends, which is a shame as they still get mixed up in SlyBob's minds, and there's no clever, Catalan[1] pun that you definitely don't see every day.
+There isn't, you see, so that's where the similarity with Alicante ends, which is a shame as they still get mixed up in SlyBob's minds.
+That means there's no clever, Catalan pun, they speak a variant called mallorquí here, that you definitely don't see every day.

 There is a castle to lug yourself up in 30°C heat and there's a faint memory of taking a tourist bus to the top.
 The memory's faint, however, because a sight had already been seen that morning, the Poble Espanyol.